nsweeting/auto-api/README.md

 # Headsail

-Headsail automates the task of API data retrieval and storage.
+Headsail is a lightweight client framework for automating the task of API data retrieval and storage.
 Utilizing simple YAML files, we can create recurring API retrieval jobs, with the response being stored in a Redis DB.

 ## Installation